The Math/Stats Help service of the University Learning Centre is located in the Murray (Main) Library, Room 144 (map).

-We will be closed on Tuesday, July 1 for the Canada Day holiday.
+We will be closed on Monday, August 4 for the Saskatchewan Day holiday.

 This schedule is subject to change.
 If these hours are not compatible with your schedule, please email Holly at holly.fraser at usask.ca (replace the 'at' with the appropriate symbol).
 In particular, if you are interested in weekend hours, please contact Holly.